Josenewmano/CV/README.md

 Teacher to father to fullstack developer.

-So far I've been working on stacks based on Ruby and JavaScript.
+So far I've been learning by working on stacks based on Ruby and JavaScript.
 I want to learn even more.

 ## Projects